scipp/scipp/doc/design.md

 As described in this document, `Dataset` should be able to replace all of our workspace types, with maybe the exception of `MDEventWorkspace`.
 This includes not just `MatrixWorkspace` and its child classes `Workspace2D` and `EventWorkspace` but also `TableWorkspace`, `PeaksWorkspace`, and `MDHistoWorkspace`.
 In addition, `Dataset` can likely also replace `Histogram`, `EventList`, and data structure introduced as part of **Instrument-2.0**.
-`Dataset` would provide a *uniform interface* in a *single type* for all of these.
+`Dataset` provides a *uniform interface* in a *single type* for all of these.
-Furthermore, `Dataset` will cover many other cases that are currently impossible to represent in a single workspace.
+Furthermore, `Dataset` covers many other cases that are currently impossible to represent in a single workspace or in an intuitive manner.

 ### <a name="overview-examples"></a>Examples

 We begin with a series of examples.
 If clarification is needed, please first read the [following section](#overview-components) for a description of the nomenclature and underlying objects.
+Labels in the figures use a Python-like syntax and naming is preliminary.

 ##### A basic dataset containing two variables, a coordinate and data